mavlevich/interview-prep-algorithms/README.txt

 lowercase English letter, such that the resulting string is not a palindrome.
 If no such modification is possible, return an empty string.

-Example: There are many ways to make "abccba" not a palindrome, such as "zbccba", "aaccba", and "abacba"

 Task 9 (Goldman Sachs)
 Longest Substring Without Repeating Characters